emojipeach/djangur/README.md

-## A (very alpha) image hosting script written in Django/Python
+## An image hosting script written in Django/Python

 Intended to be an open source privacy focussed image hosting script.
-Currently at a very early stage.
+Currently at an early stage.

 ### Implemented:
 * Basic upload form